TheRealCodeBeard/ServerlessTwitterBot/STEP5.md

 2. It makes is hard to work as a team.
 As we all know _Teamwork makes the dream work_.
 We want to enable multiple developers to collaborate through source control on the code of our Functions.

 3. DevOps is cool, we want some of that.
 We don't have it right now.
 We want, what is known as, CI/CD (Continuous Integration/Continuous Deployment).
-This is where any code change is integrated into the overall system and deployed as quickly as possible.
+This is where any code change is integrated into the overall system and deployed as quickly as possible with automation.

 Lets learn how in [Step 6](STEP6.md).